yujihyo/yujihyo.github.io/content/authors/admin/_index.md

 I belong to a team that creates virtual reality-related content, and have been an assistant since I was 21.
 I mainly work with 3D models and can create comfortable Cinemachine girls and props.
-P.S.
 Video editing and proofreading are possible.